 - Present the following documents at the driver license office:

-- A Social Security Card issued to the applicant,
+- A Social Security Card issued to you,

-- A valid passport issued to the individual by the country of which the individual is a resident,
+- A valid passport issued to you by the country of which you are a resident,

 - Form I-94 Arrival/Departure record or a successor document, or